 The Choice Of Champions

-Durepox is used on the underwater hull, top sides, decks and spars as it delivers outstanding adhesion, water resistance, weight savings and full colour options in one product system.
+Durepox is a hugely popular and well-known coating amongst yacht racers.
+It can be found on many race boats including America’s Cup, Sail GP and TP52’s.
+It is used on the underwater hull, top sides, decks and spars to deliver outstanding adhesion, water resistance, weight savings and full-colour options in one product system.

 Independent testing has shown that Durepox reduces drag compared to other finishes.